top of page

 In a high school ESL classroom, where confidence is often fragile and fluency is still forming, meaningful interaction doesn’t happen just because we say so.
 It has to be built.
 And one of the simplest, most powerful ways to build it is with barrier games.

-Yes, barrier tasks are often associated with younger learners.
-But when framed with care and pitched at the right level, they can become transformative tools for teenagers too.
-They inject urgency, curiosity, and — crucially — a need to communicate.
+Yes, barrier tasks are often associated with younger learners (Spot the Difference games worked very well with primary school ESL students).
+But if framed with care and pitched at the right level, they can become useful exercises for teenagers too.
+They require interaction and a need to communicate clearly in order to complete a task.

 What is a Barrier Game?